Skip to main content

 Executive Committee Member

 Ravi Saraf has been a volunteer for ICMCA from 2013.
-Earlier he was a member of SPICMACAY at IIT Mumbai from 2000 to 2002.
+He was a member of SPICMACAY at IIT Mumbai from 2000 to 2002.
 He is a student of Hindustani flute, and took his initial lessons from Shri.
 H. B. Poddar of Gandharva Mahavidyalaya.
 Later he became a disciple of Pt.
-K. P. Shenoy, a veteran flutist of Kirana Gharana.
+K. P. Shenoy, from the Kirana Gharana.
 He has also taken guidance from flutist Shri.
 Sunil Kant Gupta.
-Ravi works for Intel as a Silicon Architecture Engineer.

 Tapasvini Paralkar